-Cedar Hill ISD's Career and Technical Education (CTE) program is committed to providing every student with the tools to succeed in college and career readiness through instilling a professional demeanor, growing ambitioius minds, and fostering a heart for service.
-Cedar Hill ISD offers all students the opportunity to explore careers through multiple CTE pathways that provide a rigorous education to prepare students for a fast-paced, ever-changing worforce.
+Cedar Hill ISD's Career and Technical Education (CTE) program is committed to providing every student with the tools to succeed in college and career readiness through instilling a professional demeanor, growing ambitious minds, and fostering a heart for service.
+Cedar Hill ISD offers all students the opportunity to explore careers through multiple CTE pathways that provide a rigorous education to prepare students for a fast-paced, ever-changing workforce.

 The Cedar Hill CTE program is designed to foster a career-oriented education for all students in Cedar Hill ISD.
 Career and Technical Education (CTE) is a program focused on providing students with a rigorous education that will prepare students for college and a career.
 Cedar Hill ISD offers career-oriented classes for all students in every grade level.
 Cedar Hill wants all students to have the opportunity to explore career pathways and earn industry-ready certifications to enter the ever-changing workforce following their high school graduation.
 Students have access to exploring many of the CTE Career Clusters and Endorsements, making it possible for them to choose an academic pathway that links their high school education with their area of interest.